 Love, love, love my new Canon EOS 60D DSLR camera, my birthday present I bought for myself… a great gift for me after being working hard for so long!!!
 Also, a gift for you because you will get to see more beautiful photos for the coming tutorials ;-).
-Plus this camera comes with an HD video recording… I supposed video tutorial should be great for certain crafts if it won’t take up too long for displaying HD video across the net.
+Plus, this camera comes with an HD video recording… I supposed video tutorials should be great for certain crafts if it won’t take too long to display HD video across the net.

 I have been saving to upgrade my camera from entry-level to semi-pro since the end of last year.
-Why Canon, and not Nikon, or Olympus, or other brands?
-I bought my first Canon DSLR 2 years ago, and I am so used to the Canon menu functions & software, my choice will go back to Canon for the next level.
-Not only that I can use back the lens and accessories, but I also spend lesser time to learn and get used to this new image catcher (I would rather spend the learning time to do more crafts).
+Why Canon, and not Nikon, Olympus, or other brands?
+I bought my first Canon DSLR 2 years ago, and I am so used to the Canon menu functions & software my choice will go back to Canon for the next level.
+Not only that I can use back the lens and accessories, but I also spend lesser time learning and getting used to this new image catcher (I would rather spend the learning time doing more crafts).

-I am not a professional camera reviewer nor am I a professional photographer, I can’t compare / review camera by their specifications and functions.
+I am not a professional camera reviewer, nor am I a professional photographer, I can’t compare / review cameras by their specifications and functions.
 I chose Canon EOS 60D because I need it, I know it works for me and takes care of my pocket.
-Why EOS 60D and not 600D, 7D, or 5D, or 1D, or older version 550D?
-Well, I can’t afford 7D, 5D, and 1D, they are meant for professional or photo enthusiast or who has a deeper pocket.
+Why EOS 60D and not 600D, 7D, 5D, 1D, or older version 550D?
+I can’t afford 7D, 5D, and 1D; they are meant for professional or photo enthusiasts who have a deeper pocket.
 I streamed down to these 2 models because both of them are the latest models and come with a high resolution wide 3.0″ vari-angle LCD monitor.
-This vari-angle LCD monitor function is very useful when I need to take photos from various angles, especially from the floor level and from the top level.
+This vari-angle LCD monitor function is very useful when I need to take photos from various angles, especially from the floor and top levels.
 I can just flip out the LCD monitor and change to live view shooting mode, view via the monitor instead of the viewfinder to find the angle I want, focus, and shoot.
-I no longer need to lay down on the floor or stand up high on a chair for taking low and top-level view, isn’t it great.
+I no longer need to lay down on the floor or stand up high on a chair to take a low and top-level view; isn’t it great.
 So, why 60D and not 600D?
 In fact, I almost wanted to buy 600D since it is cheaper than 60D.
 But, think twice, 600D is still entry-level but higher range with more functions than the basic 1100D, while 60D is semi-professional level.
 I wanted a semi-pro camera in the first place, so 60D is my choice.
-Moreover, 60D has all 9 cross-type AF points which is much superior and accurate.
+Moreover, 60D has all 9 cross-type AF points, which is superior and accurate.
 Of course, with the price difference, there should be more advantages from 60D over 600D.

-The Canon f2.5 50mm macro, one of my favorite lenses to use with my new Canon 60D.
-With it, I can take sharp close-up photos of the details I have made on the crafts.
+The Canon f2.5 50mm macro lens is one of my favorite lenses to use with my new Canon 60D.
+I can take sharp close-up photos of the details I have made on the crafts with it.